 · Arad Stowel testified: ”The deception appeared so palpable, that [he] went off disgusted.”
 (1826 Trial, Tuttle account)

 · McMaster testified: “…he went with Arad Stowel to be convinced of prisoner's skill, and likewise came away disgusted…”(1826 Trial, Tuttle account)

-One thing is clear: the witnesses who believed in Smith were the ones telling Judge Neely about a chest full of treasure being watched over by a dead Indian and how Smith could see this by looking in his stone.[xxxvi]
-This in itself points to deception on Smith's part; because, there was never a chest full of treasure to be found.
+One thing is clear: The witnesses who believed in Smith were the ones telling Judge Neely about a chest full of treasure being watched over by a dead Indian and how Smith could see this by looking in his stone.[xxxvi]

-It's not likely that apologists are asking investigators to accept what the witnesses said about the trunk full of treasure slipping away from them as they dug for it, etc. In fact, they would probably dismiss that as nonsense, while still holding to the notion that Smith could see things invisible to the human eye.
-Yet, claiming Smith could see things in his stone, while admitting that what he claimed he saw was not real, is nothing less than doubletalk.
+In fact, they would probably dismiss that as nonsense, while still holding to the notion that Smith could see things invisible to the human eye.
+Yet, by claiming Smith could see things in his stone, while admitting that what he claimed he saw was not real, is nothing less than doubletalk.

 This is a real problem for Mormons; because, if what Smith told Stowell and his crew is fictitious, then the odds are good that the gold plates story, which is along similar lines, is also pure fiction.

 The gold plates were also supposedly buried in a box by the ancients and held in charge by the spirit of a dead man.[xxxvii]
 And, Joseph Smith was telling people he was trying to obtain the gold plates during the same period in his life he was brought before Judge Neely for glass looking.[xxxviii]

 belief, a phantasm, yet the Mormon sources accept them as fact."
 (Joseph

 Smith Rough Stone Rolling, Bushman Richard Lyman, 2005, p.58)